mov-cli/mov-cli/README.md

 To get running these are all the prerequisites you'll need.

-With the prerequisites installed, mov-cli can be installed via the pip command on python versions 3.8 and up.
+With the prerequisites installed, mov-cli can be installed via the pip command on all platforms with Python version 3.8 or above.

-> [!WARNING]
-> As of right now mov-cli **v4** isn't available on pip.
-Use the command below if you would like to install the development version:
-> ```sh
-> pip install git+https://github.com/mov-cli/mov-cli@v4 -U
-> ```

 ```sh
 pip install mov-cli -U